Division of Women's Health

 Eligible grant applicants include nonprofit entities, educational institutions and government agencies in the Commonwealth of Kentucky.
 Each applicant must offer a program or service that seeks to address the needs of the commonwealth.

 A detailed budget is required for all applicants.
-Please be sure to include your budget outline on pages 8 and 9 of the application.
+Please be sure to include your budget outline on the application.

 For questions on any forms related to the application process, please contact Christina Taylor or call (502) 564-3236, ext 4155.